Ze1598/music-shorts/README.md

 ## Overview

-This application automates the creation of YouTube Shorts videos.
+This application automates the creation of YouTube Shorts videos with integrated YouTube upload and scheduling capabilities.
 It takes a square input image and an audio file, and generates a 9:16 aspect ratio video (defaulting to 60 FPS).
 The video features the input image centered with rounded corners, and its shadow also has rounded corners for a cohesive look.
 Users can choose between a solid background color (derived from the image's predominant color) or a blurred version of the input image as the background.

 A key feature is an optional, highly customizable audio-reactive waveform animation displayed below the centered image, with configurable vertical spacing between the image and the waveform.
-This version (v6) incorporates user-preferred default parameter values, implements a more sophisticated "contrast" mode for waveform color selection (aiming for legible inverted or complementary-like colors before falling back to black/white), and ensures the shadow for both the main image and the waveform respects rounded corners.
+The application now includes full YouTube integration for direct upload and advanced scheduling of videos.

-All key aspects like input file paths, audio timings, image placement, visual effects, and output filename are configurable through global variables within the script.
+All key aspects like input file paths, audio timings, image placement, visual effects, output filename, and YouTube publishing settings are configurable through an intuitive web interface.

 ## Features

+### 🎬 Video Generation
 -   **Input Image**: Uses a user-provided square image (PNG or JPG).
 -   **Rounded Corners**: Both the centered image and its shadow are processed to have rounded corners.
 Radius is configurable.
 -   **Selectable Background Mode**: `"solid"` (predominant color) or `"blur_image"`.
 Blur intensity and image fit (`"stretch"`, `"crop"`, `"fill"`) are configurable.